ansable/genre_classification_in_rust/README.md

 # Stage 2.
 Preprocessing (I propose to do a separate file or class with it)

-  - *Main function* (**to-do**): combining all helper functions.
+  - *Main function* (**half-done**): combining all helper functions.
 You input there: true/false remove stopwords; it uses pattern match: go to three options: txt, html, other.
   - 1. Txt -> move to txt_preprocessing function.
 Afterwards -> to tokenizer (here we have two options, about it later).
   - 2. Html -> html-preprocessing; tokenizer;
   - 3. other -> error message.